xsf/xmpp-providers-website/content/faq.md

 The category of a provider is determined by its properties.
 Those properties must be verifiable.

-In case of the compliance or security ratings, that means that there have to be results for the providers.
+In case of the compatibility or security ratings, that means that there have to be results for the providers.
 The account registration via an app has to work without complications.
-For properties such as the web registration or the website language versions, there must be links.
+For properties such as the web registration or the website language alternatives, there must be links.
 And there have to be statements e.g. about the service price or the support channels on the provider's website.

 If properties are not verifiable, they are seen as not available which often results in a bad [category](#in-which-categories-can-providers-be).